 When it comes to organizing your home for overnight guests, your focus should be on making them feel comfortable and at home.
-One way to get started is to think about your own overnight stays at homes of family and friends.
+One way to get started is to think about your own overnight stays at the homes of family and friends.

 Ask yourself, what did they do that made you feel welcomed?
 What could they have done to make you more comfortable?
 With that in mind, let’s get started.